Are Vampires Real? The Truth Runs Deeper Than You Think

 No.

 In the most practical sense, vampires aren’t real.
-No undead blood eaters are walking among us, searching for their human prey.
+No undead blood suckers walk among us, searching for their human prey.

 So, if vampires aren’t real, why do they hold such a mystical sway over us?